M3TIOR/rimraf/README.md

 `rimraf(f, [opts], callback)`

 The first parameter will be interpreted as a globbing pattern for files.
-If you want to disable globbing you can do so with `opts.disableGlob` (defaults to `false`).
+If you want to disable globbing you can do so with `opts.glob = false`.
 This might be handy, for instance, if you have filenames that contain globbing wildcard characters.

 The callback will be called with an error if there is one.
 Certain